A Boy Named Charlie Brown: Critical response

-The film was a success at the box office, earning $12 million.
-In its first week at Radio City Music Hall, it grossed $230,000, including a record $60,123 on Saturday, December 6.
-In its second week, it grossed $290,000 which made it number one in the United States.
+Legacy

 A 1971 Associated Press story argued the success of the film "broke the Disney monopoly" on animated feature films that had existed since the 1937 release of Snow White and the Seven Dwarfs.
 "The success of 'Peanuts' started a trend", animation producer Fred Calvert told the AP, "but I hope the industry is not misled into thinking that animation is the only thing.
 You need to have a solid story and good characters, too.
 Audiences are no longer fascinated by the fact that Mickey Mouse can spit."

+In 2021, Patrick Galvan of Ourculture stated in his article about the film, "As indicated in Canby’s description, it’d successfully preserved what made the comic special to begin with; it was also a triumph cinematically, packed with stunning visuals and supplemented by an outstanding musical score.
+But the film had also given me something I hadn’t quite expected.
+After watching Charlie Brown’s silver screen debut, I was convinced I’d seen one of the great American movies about a subject rarely portrayed so honestly and inspiringly in a motion picture."

 Awards and nominations

 The film was nominated for an Academy Award for Best Original Song Score, but lost to The Beatles' Let It Be.